Is Adderall Speed?

 I ended the conversation, told her happy birthday, and said I had to go.
 I found some old wrapping paper underneath my bed, put the gift card in an old box, wrapped it u and tossed it into my backpack.
 The next day, I took one of the extended release pills I had grabbed from my bottle, trying to reserve my prescription enough so I could double or triple it when needed, and went off to school feeling less than normal.

-“Oh boy” I thought to myself as my mind screamed out for nothing but food, water and sleep.
-I tried to read the test, and tried my best to understand it.
+“Oh boy,” I thought to myself as my mind screamed out for nothing but food, water, and sleep.
+I tried to read the test and tried my best to understand it.
 My mind was not at its best, and I knew that even in ninety minutes, this test was not getting done.
-75 questions was not what I needed right now, and I knew that bombing this test would drastically lower my grade.
+75 questions were not what I needed right now, and I knew that bombing this test would drastically lower my grade.
 I waited a few minutes and bubbled in a few random answers.

 Suddenly, her mood quickly went from an angry, paranoid and suspicious facial expression, to a worried one, a loving and caring one-a mother’s normal face “no, I’m sorry you don’t have to apologize” she said, finally leaving the room.
 My worries depleted as I knew she had dropped her guard completely, and I could take a sigh of relief.
 I walked back into my room, and tried to endure the pain of withdrawals; dropping my tolerance level and trying to manage my stash for what I knew would soon be an extremely increased dosage.